abelljs/abell-website/content/guide/api-reference/index.md

 }
 ```

-Then `Abell.contentArray` will have value,
+Then `Abell.contentArray` will have the value,
 ```js
 [
   {